Computational Biology and Chemistry

 Computational Biology and Chemistry is a peer-reviewed scientific journal published by Elsevier covering all areas of computational life sciences.
-The current editors-in-chief are Wentian Li (The Feinstein Institute for Medical Research) and Donald Hamelberg (Georgia State University).
+The current editors-in-chief are Wentian Li (The Feinstein Institutes for Medical Research) and Donald Hamelberg (Georgia State University).
 The journal was established in 1976 as Computers & Chemistry, with DeLos F. DeTar (Florida State University) as its first editor.
 It obtained its current title in 2003 under the editorship of Andrzej K Konopka and James Crabble (University of Bedfordshire).

 Abstracting and indexing

 The journal is abstracted and indexed in: